Daniel-Alp/foxglove-gr00t/README.md

 git checkout main
 ```
 This script works for any dataset in the [Robot Arm Kitchen Manipulation](https://huggingface.co/datasets/nvidia/PhysicalAI-Robotics-GR00T-X-Embodiment-Sim#robot-arm-kitchen-manipulation-72k-trajectories) folder.
-# Converting to MCAP
+# Converting State to MCAP
-Clone the repository and `cd` into it
+Clone this repository and `cd` into it
 ```
 git clone https://github.com/Daniel-Alp/foxglove-gr00t
 cd foxglove-gr00t